RLavigne42/Learn-with-Lavigne/GIT/Zero_to_Mastery_Git/01_Intro_The_Git_Mindset.md

 ## 1) The Hook & The Anchor (what you’re building and why it matters)

 My goal here is simple: by the end, you’ll have Git installed, verified, configured with sane defaults, and you’ll be able to start a repository without stepping on the classic rakes (wrong identity, line-ending chaos, broken SSH keys, or confusing default branches).
 The “deliverable” is a working Git setup you can trust on day one, not a pile of commands you half-remember.
-If you want a “cheat sheet” artifact, tell me your OS (Windows/macOS/Linux) and whether you use GitHub/GitLab/Bitbucket, and I’ll generate a one-page setup checklist you can keep in your repo’s `docs/` folder.

 Whether you’re brand new or you’ve used Git for years but still feel like it’s mysterious, the setup phase is where most long-term pain starts.
 A clean configuration is like setting your keyboard layout correctly: you only notice it when it’s wrong, and then it’s a constant tax.
 We’ll do it once, quickly, and verify each step so you can move on to actual work.